-The production envelope can be used to analyze a models ability to produce a given compound conditional on the fluxes for another set of reaction, such as the uptake rates.
-The model is alternately optimize with respect to minimizing and maximizing the objective and record the obtained fluxes.
-Ranges to compute production is set to the effective bounds, i.e. the minimum / maximum fluxes that can be obtained given current reaction bounds.
+The production envelope can be used to analyze a model's ability to produce a given compound conditional on the fluxes for another set of reactions, such as the uptake rates.
+The model is alternately optimized with respect to minimizing and maximizing the objective and the obtained fluxes are recorded.
+Ranges to compute production is set to the effective bounds, i.e., the minimum / maximum fluxes that can be obtained given current reaction bounds.

 - model (cobra.
-Model) The model to compute the production envelope for. - reactions (list or string) A list of reactions, reaction identifiers or single reaction - objective (string, dict, model.solver.interface.Objective) The objective (reaction) to use for the production envelope.
-Use the model's current objective is left missing. - c_source (cobra.
-Reaction or string) A reaction or reaction identifier that is the source of carbon for computing carbon (mol carbon in output over mol carbon in input) and mass yield (gram product over gram output).
-Only objectives with a carbon containing input and output metabolite is supported. - points (int) The number of points to calculate production for. - solver (string) The solver to use only here for consistency with older implementations (this argument will be removed in the future).
+Model) The model to compute the production envelope for. - reactions (list or string) A list of reactions, reaction identifiers or a single reaction. - objective (string, dict, model.solver.interface.Objective, optional) The objective (reaction) to use for the production envelope.
+Use the model's current objective if left missing. - carbon_sources (list or string, optional) One or more reactions or reaction identifiers that are the source of carbon for computing carbon (mol carbon in output over mol carbon in input) and mass yield (gram product over gram output).
+Only objectives with a carbon containing input and output metabolite is supported.
+Will identify active carbon sources in the medium if none are specified. - points (int, optional) The number of points to calculate production for. - threshold (float, optional) A cut-off under which flux values will be considered to be zero. - solver (string, optional) The solver to use only here for consistency with older implementations (this argument will be removed in the future).
 The solver should be set using model.solver directly.
 Only optlang based solvers are supported.